Skip to main content

 These small changes can add up to vastly improve the student experience.

-2. What are the most common ways you’re able to help college health clinics optimize their workflow?
+2. What are the most common ways we’re able to help college health clinics optimize their workflow?

-A. If a clinic is looking to optimize their workflow, I normally suggest the following:
+A. If a clinic is looking to optimize their workflow, we normally suggest the following:

 • Setting Up Automated Intake Forms: Automating intake forms can streamline the patient onboarding process.
 For instance, using tools like the Template Txn Linker, clinics can automatically populate the EHR Patient Summary Screen with relevant information from these forms, saving time and reducing errors.